ChetdeJong/CS2-Killfeed-Thing/README.md

 ## 4) Get in and out points

-You have to provide timecodes in foloowing format:
+You have to provide timecodes in following format:

 ```
 timecode	description